tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson02.md

 ## Activity - Intro to the Shell
 We look over the shell basics at this link: [Shell basics](https://github.com/tjhickey724/CoreSEtopics/blob/main/bash/shell.md)

+## Diving into the details.
+We continue looking over the [Bash Fundamentals](https://linuxcommand.org/lc3_learning_the_shell.php) website and practicing shell commands ...

 ## Activity - ChatGpt practice
 If we give the following request to chatgpt